TerraFirmaMozambique/Hluvukani-Data-Base-Manual/chapter1.md

 Close Hluvukani\_A\_encontros\_sensibilizacao.xlsx

 Open pgADMIN

 Attach to the database tree of hluvukani

 Open query tools, open file **hluvukani\_update\_form\_a\_encontros\_sensibilizacao**

 Execute the query

+This updates TABLE “public.form\_a\_encontros\_sensibilizacao” in the database